 Fruits and veggies

 This list doesn’t name every possibility but shows that there is very little that can’t be cleaned with the Suds.
 The long and short of it is, if it’s not on this list, then I probably didn’t think of it.
 Sal Suds is safe for any surface or material that can get wet (but it’s not meant for people or animals – it can be drying).
 However, if you have something that’s iffy, do a spot test.

-Laundry: 2-3 Tbsp. for a large load in a top loading washer.
+Laundry: 2-3 Tbsp.
+(30-45 mL) for a large load in a top loading washer.
 Optional: For extra whitening/brightening, add ½ c.
 (120 mL) baking soda to wash cycle and/or 1 c.
 (240 mL) vinegar to rinse cycle.
-Halve these amounts for HE washes
+Halve these amounts for HE washers.

 - Microsuede: Spray and scrub with a gentle circular motion.

 Toilets: For best results, empty toilet.
 Spray bowl thoroughly with All-Purpose Spray, sprinkle baking soda on the brush, scrub bowl, let sit 10 minutes, turn water on, flush.

-Veggie Wash: 1 drop of Sal Suds in a bowl of water.
+Fruit & Veggie Wash: 1 drop of Sal Suds in a bowl of water.
 Dunk and swish the produce.
-Rinse
+Rinse in clear water.

 Mopping (Wood, Laminate & Stone Flooring): ½ Tbsp.
-(7.5 mL) Sal Suds in approximately 3 gallons of hot water.
-20 drops tea tree oil optional.
-Put the water in the bucket first.
+(7.5 mL) Sal Suds in approximately 3 gallons (12 L) of hot water.
+20 drops tea tree oil (optional).
 Dunk mop (microfiber, preferably) and wring thoroughly.
 On wood and laminate, avoid excess water and mop up wet areas